 In need of a hearing test?
 Visit us for accurate and reliable results

 Hearing loss is something that can affect anyone during any stage of life.
 If a hearing loss is suspected, the only way to effectively diagnose it is through a clinical hearing test.
 Taking this first small but important step will allow your audiologist to not only determine whether you have a hearing loss, but also to determine its severity.
 We conduct hearing tests at our practices across the Cape.

-As your audiologists, we are approachable to help you through the process of having a hearing test and understanding the outcome.
-Our hearing tests are conducted at our practices in a soundproof booth; and in certain cases in mobile circumstances with specialised equipment designed for that purpose.
-In other words, we ALWAYS perform hearing tests in calibrated sound conditions.
+As your audiologists, we are approachable to help you through the process of having a test conducted and understanding the outcome.
+Our tests are conducted at our practices in a soundproof booth; and in certain cases in mobile circumstances with specialised equipment designed for that purpose.
+In other words, we ALWAYS perform tests in calibrated sound conditions.
 Our equipment is calibrated annually to industry standards, so that we can ensure accurate and trusted results.

-Once the hearing test is completed, we will take the time to discuss your results with you, and in the event that a hearing loss is detected we will explore options for treatment or rehabilitation with you.
+Once completed, we will take the time to discuss your results with you, and in the event that a hearing loss is detected we will explore options for treatment or rehabilitation with you.

 What happens during a hearing test?

 We spend up to 2 hours with a new patient for an in-depth hearing test, lifestyle assessment and feedback session.
 Here is what you can expect:

 - Firstly, the audiologist will examine your ears with an otoscope to check for any noticeable issues in the ear canal.
 This makes sure that sound can reach the mechanical and nerve parts of the ear.

 - None of our hearing tests cause any pain!